Marcinho (footballer, born June 1995)

-Márcio Antônio de Sousa Júnior (born 8 June 1995), commonly known as Marcinho, is a Brazilian footballer who plays for Saudi Arabian club Al-Riyadh as a winger.
+Márcio Antônio de Sousa Júnior (born 8 June 1995), commonly known as Marcinho, is a Brazilian footballer who plays for Chapecoense as a winger.

 Club career

 Born in Inhumas, Goiás, Marcinho represented Vila Nova, Corinthians, Flamengo–SP and Ponte Preta.
 On 10 March 2016 he moved to Remo, and made his debut on 20 April by coming on as a late substitute in a 2–1 derby away loss against Paysandu for the Copa Verde championship.

 A regular starter during the year's Série C, Marcinho signed for São Bernardo on 23 November 2016.
 He scored his first senior goal on 4 March of the following year, netting his team's second in a 3–1 Campeonato Paulista home win against Audax.

 On 10 April 2017, Marcinho was loaned to Série A club São Paulo until the end of the year, with a buyout clause.

 On 22 January 2023, Marchinho joined Al-Riyadh.

+On 22 June 2023, Marcinho joined Chapecoense.